BarelySmooth/BarelySmooth/README.md

-## Welcome to my Profile, I'm BarelySmooth 👋
+## Welcome to my profile, I'm BarelySmooth 👋

 Started off with Scratch and Python, and later learnt Javascript.
 These days, I mostly work on React and Node projects.